-9) Reinstall screws used to connect the main HEPA unit and adapter together.
+9) Reinstall the screws used to connect the main HEPA unit and adapter together.

 11) Write down the current date to ensure the filter is replaced at the right time.

-12) Make sure to disinfect any contaminated workspaces in the OT-2 before turning on the HEPA module!
-To power on the module, turn the knob clockwise, commencing airflow through the OT-2.
-As you turn clockwise, the airflow rate decrease.
+12) Make sure to disinfect any contaminated workspaces in the OT-2 before turning on the HEPA Module!
+To power on the module, turn the knob clockwise.
+This will commence airflow through the OT-2.
+As you turn clockwise, the airflow rate decreases.

-- Set up our OT-2 deck like you are about to run an experiment, by adding all labware and reagents needed ( The exception is anything that is frozen or refrigerated which can be added to the OT-2 when needed)
+The exception is anything that is frozen or refrigerated which can be added to the OT-2 when needed

 You have now run your HEPA filter for the first time! 🎉

-Tip: Refrain from opening the door OT-2 as much as possible for best use
+Tip: Refrain from opening the door of the OT-2 as much as possible for best use.

 Replacing the Filter:

-2) Remove the 6 screws and washers holding the adapter bracket and main HEPA unit together using a 2.5mm Hex Driver or Allen Key.
+2) Remove the 6 screws and washers holding the adapter bracket and main HEPA unit together using your 2.5mm hex driver/Allen key.

-3) Using another person, lift the main HEPA unit from the OT-2 and place it on a clear, flat surface.
+3) With the help of a 2nd person, lift the main HEPA unit from the OT-2 and place it on a clear, flat surface.